ipfs/ipfs-docs/docs/how-to/pin-files.md

 As you may have noticed in the example above, the first `ipfs pin rm` command didn't work — it should have warned you that the given hash was _pinned recursively_.
 What does this mean?
 There are three types of pins in the IPFS world:

-- **Direct pins**, which pin just a single block and no others in relation to it
+- **Direct pins**, which pin just a single block and no others in relation to it.
-- **Recursive pins**, which pin a given block and all of its children
+- **Recursive pins**, which pin a given block and all of its children.
-- **Indirect pins**, which are the result of a given block's parent being pinned recursively
+- **Indirect pins**, which are the result of a given block's parent being pinned recursively.

 A pinned object cannot be garbage-collected — try this for proof: